PhysixProject/physix-on-usb/README.md

 # physix-on-usb

-The purpose of this repo is to maintain and document the process of building a bootable Physix Project USB
+The purpose of this repo is to maintain and document the process of building a bootable Physix Project OS on USB

 ## build-iso.conf ##